Ah, the age old debate. Well, maybe not age old. Few decades old. A generation, tops.

 Well, I don’t think wolves had food processors.

-Get in touch if you’re keen to learn more about how you can best meet your dogs’ nutritional needs.
+Have a read if you’re keen to learn more about how you can best meet your dogs’ nutritional needs.

 - Olsen L (2010) Raw and Natural Nutrition for Dogs, Revised: The Definitive Guide to Homemade Meals.
 Dharma Café Books.
 Berkley, California.